victoria-m/readers-writers-problem/lab-1/README.md

 *Note* I named my program "lab1" instead of "mygrep".

 The syntax for mygrep is:
-mygrep STRING '[FILE]' (the file argument is optional).
+mygrep STRING \[FILE\] (the file argument is optional).
 If no argument is given, the program will read from standard input.

 ##Examples
 Here are examples of syntactically valid calls to mygrep: